HARP-research-Inc/vscode-cli-tunnel-docker/README.md

-# vscode-cli-docker
+# VSCode CLI Tunnel Docker Container

-Docker container for the VSCode CLI
+This Docker container allows easily running the VSCode CLI's Tunnel.
+By using the container, you agree to the [VSCode server license](https://aka.ms/vscode-server-license).